skokielibrary/spl-content/_content/christie/about--staff.markdown

 published: true
 ---

-##Skokie Public Library Staff
+We have a dedicated staff working to help you in the building, on the Bookmobile, out in the community, and online.

-We have about 82 full-time and 77 part-time staff members working to help you in the building, on the Bookmobile, and online.
+Question?
+Get in touch at [blah]

-###Management Team
+##Management Team

 - Director, Carolyn A. Anthony
 - Deputy Director, Richard Kong